 First we painted the coffee filters, using our liquid watercolors (regular watercolors or even food coloring would work as well).

 We used red, green, silver and gold paints.
 The metallic watercolors added a lot.

 After the painted coffee filters dried, we folded them in half and glued them over a ribbon.

 Here are the finished garlands!
 You can use them to decorate the house or the tree.

-For step-by-step directions for these and four other simple holiday garlands, read my December column for WNC Parent magazine.
+P.S.
+For more detailed step-by-step directions for this coffee filter garland and for four other simple holiday garlands, read my December column for WNC Parent magazine.
 Click here, enter page 48 in the search field at the top, then click on the actual page in order to make it large enough to read.